weiliangliu0/weiliangliu0.github.io/_pages/about.md

 <h2>Research Interests</h2>
-<p> I take a problem-driven approach to develop solutions for real-world design and operational challenges of modern service systems, with an emphasis on novel operational concepts.
+<p> I take a problem-driven approach to tackle emerging design and operational challenges in modern service systems, with an emphasis on novel operational concepts.
 </p>

 <p>